hamza-mir/socialLoginPostgresql/README.md

-# SocialLoginPostgers - Example Website
+# SocialLoginPostgers - IN PROGRESS

 SocialLoginPostgers is a demonstration website that showcases the integration of PostgreSQL as a database with Express.js for the backend and React.js for the frontend.
 The project also utilizes Google and Facebook login APIs to enable seamless user registration and authentication.